First Year Parents

 So, what's next?

-Below is a list of important dates and deadlines:
+Below is a list of Fall 2016 important dates and deadlines (please check back for updates and additional dates):

 While your student receives many resources and information to help with the transition from high school to college or from a previous college to USD, we recognize parents are also adjusting.
 First-year (freshmen) students have a lot of "firsts" during the year and transfer students should not assume that all colleges operate the same way.
 And the same holds true for parents of both first-year and transfer students.
 Perhaps this is your student's first time away from home, first time living with a roommate, first college exam, and an adjustment to a medium size liberal arts Catholic university with smaller class sizes.